emilekoffi/Melocoton/README.md

 ```
 The product that have as an higher final price than the lowest offer for the product sold an average 514 units.

 This means that when there is a choice to make, the price is not the main criteria selected by customers.

+The price analysis showed that the price cannot be the only criteria to consider.
+If we realize that discounted products are more sold, these product are not necessary the cheapest.
+And when the customer gets to chose the same product with differents price options, most of the time they don't chose the cheapest option.
+So, there are other option to consider and to analyze.

+## Review analisis.